 B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants.
+Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-Performance: The Town did not issue any bonds/notes during the fiscal year.
+Performance: Inquired of management regarding a listing of bonds/notes outstanding at the end of the fiscal period.
+The Town did not issue any bonds/notes during the fiscal year.